merhmood/distributed-react-challange/docs/overview.md

 ### Generate Css files from Sass

-The commands below start the sass compiler in watch mode.
+The commands below starts the sass compiler in watch mode.
 For more visit [sass](https://sass-lang.com/)

 ```shell